-Some bike shops do sell second-hand bikes and those bikes should have been checked over by the shop, while they could be slightly more expensive than online, you should have more peace of mind that the bike’s in good working order.
+Some bike shops do sell second-hand bikes and those bikes should have been checked over by the shop, and while they could be slightly more expensive than online, you should have more peace of mind that the bike’s in good working order.

-If you’re new to the second-hand market then a traditional brick and mortar bike shop is a good place to start looking at used bikes, until your knowledge and confidence increases.
+If you’re new to the second-hand market then a traditional brick and mortar bike shop is a good place to start looking at used bikes, until your knowledge and confidence increase.

 What questions should I ask when buying a second-hand bike?